It's quite a list of events: pro wrestling matches, outdoor theatrical performances, firemen's musters, the circus and square-dance festivals.

 Twenty years ago, Wahconah was home to a Class AA affiliate of the Chicago Cubs.
-A decade ago the Class A Pittsfield Mets of the New York-Penn League called the park home.
-But it's been five

-With the exception of Wahconah Park Inc.'s plans to renovate the ballpark and bring an independent-league team to Pittsfield three years ago, no one has offered to bring professional baseball back to the city since the Black Bears left, Mayor James M. Ruberto said.
+With the exception of Wahconah Park Inc.'s plans to renovate the ballpark and bring an independent-league team to Pittsfield three years ago, no one has offered to bring professional baseball back to the city since the Black Bears left, Mayor James M.

 "I think it's unrealistic to think we can play pro baseball at Wahconah Park again.
 The costs to upgrade the field are staggering," Ruberto said, putting the estimate at "millions of dollars."

 "We were planning to spend $1.25 million to turn the park into what it needed to be," said Donald B. "Chip" Elitzer of Great Barrington, one of three partners in Wahconah Park Inc., which conducted a structural analysis of the stadium in a failed effort to have it renovated in 2004.

 Considering Wahconah's current condition, plus the luxury boxes and other amenities found in new minor-league parks that cost millions to build, it might be a stretch for pro baseball to consider Pittsfield as a viable site.

 Miles Wolff, commissioner of the independent Canadian-American League, formerly the Northern League, said Wahconah would have to undergo extensive changes before his league would consider placing a team in Pittsfield again.

 "It has great atmosphere," Wolff said.
 "But as a revenue-generating park, it doesn't really do a lot for you."